Bioconductor/bioconductor.org/README.md

   (index.sh) which does the actual indexing, which is accomplished by using curl to post files to the SOLR web app.

-To re-index files on krait, ssh to merlot2 (not krait) and do this:
+To re-index files on master, ssh to staging (not master) and do this:

     cd ~/biocadmin/bioc-test-web/bioconductor.org
     rake index_production